Simple Life in a Yurt: Insights from One Person’s Experience Living in a Groovy Yurt

-Since October of 2016, my dog and I have been living in a four-wall Groovy Yurt.
+Since October of 2016, my dog and I have been living my life in a yurt – the four-wall Groovy Yurt.

 Over the years, I have built a woodshed, an outdoor kitchen and installed a 100watt solar panel for a bit of electricity.
 I use wood to heat and cook with, and I carry everything in and out of my homestead as it can’t be accessed by car.

 People often ask why I decided to live in a yurt, but I think they are genuinely wondering what called me to live off-grid, by myself for the past several years.